 character-set conversion problems when you are not using format files.
 (But

-format files is definitely to recommend.)Note: there is a bug in BCP for SQL 2000, so if you use the combination -nonative-unicode-fmtfileThe default is -nounicode |
+format files are certainly recommendable.)Note: there is a bug in BCP for SQL 2000, so if you use the combination ‑nonative ‑unicode

 in | out |

 Which way to bulk.
-You must specify either in or out;
+You must specify either in or out ;

 there is no default. |

-The BCP file for the table tbl has the name tbl.BCP.
-The format file is tbl.FMT.
+The BCP file for the table tbl has the name tbl.bcp.
+The format file is tbl.fmt.

 DOBCP does always use a batch size of 1000 rows.